skjaere/DebriDav/README.md

 ### Note about Easynews

-Support for Easnynews is experimental.
-Please raise a GitHub issue if you encounter bugs.

-Easynews does not provide apis to use the contents of an nzb file to search for streamable content, so instead DebriDav will attempt to find an approximate match for the name of the nzb or torrent.
+Easynews does not provide apis to use the contents of an nzb file to search for streamable content, so instead DebriDav will attempt to use the search feature to find an approximate match for the name of the nzb or torrent.

 ## How do I use it?